Guidelines and Information for Registered Contractors

 What is the Guaranty Fund?

 The Guaranty Fund is a fund maintained by the Commonwealth, supported by registrant contributions.
-After certain conditions are met, any owner whose contractor violates any provision of the law may make a claim to the Guaranty Fund for actual losses up to $10,000, as required by law.
-The responsible contractor must repay the fund for these payments or else he risks suspension or revocation of registration and administrative penalties and fines, and further prosecution by the Attorney General’s office.
+After certain conditions are met, any eligible owner whose contractor violates a provision of the law may make a claim to the Guaranty Fund for actual losses up to $10,000, as required by law.
+The responsible contractor must repay the fund for these payments or else risk suspension, revocation of registration, administrative penalties and fines, and further prosecution by the Attorney General’s office.

 Responsibilities of Owners